The essence of feedback: a mirror that reveals things about both the recipient and the giver.

 - Feedback is personal (to the giver).
 The way we look at the world is the result of conditioning that begins in our early years.
 We move on intellectually, but unless we’ve explored all the unconscious filters we’ve formed, they will still hold sway over us.
 So, when you hear/receive feedback, know that the giver is holding up an imperfect mirror that reflects information about your performance, along with their unconscious biases.
 Feedback is as personal to the giver as it is to the receiver.

 - Remember to breathe.
 Have you ever had a strong negative reaction to something you hear?
 As you feel your shoulders tighten, take a breath.
 Researchers agree that physiologically, you have three to five seconds from the moment you feel something in your body to the moment you go into a reactive posture.
 If you can catch yourself in this moment, you can stop yourself from getting defensive.
-And taking a deep breath is the best way to hit the pause button in a charged moment. a workshop I was running, a conversation about the difficulty of working with another group in the organization started to build steam.
+Taking a deep breath is the best way to hit the pause button in a charged moment.
+In a workshop I was running, a conversation about the difficulty of working with another group in the organization started to build steam.
 When the leader of the group joined in, saying he felt the same pain as everyone else in the room, the negative energy in the room started to spiral.
 Then I saw the leader take a breath.
 He held his hands out to ask for a pause-long enough for everyone else to take a breath-before he admitted that he had had no idea there was so much energy around this topic, and that he was going to bring the conversation to the leadership team.
 And with that, he got the room back in balance so we could continue with our work.

 - Make feedback a two-way conversation.
 Early in my career, a woman I worked with was told by a male colleague that her clothes were distracting.
 (Unfortunately, this type of comment is something women get to experience exclusively, so for the men, I’ll just say that it’s more than a little demeaning.)
 I could see my friend start to shut down, I observed her pause, and then observed as she looked him in the eye, and started asking questions in a neutral tone: I’m confused–are you saying that I am not dressing professionally and appropriately?
 He replied that she was dressed appropriately.
 Is there something I might do to change the way I dress?
 He didn’t have any specifics.
 Whose style of dress should I emulate?
 He started to search for some names, but at this point, the conversation was done.
 While the example is egregious, the lesson here is to explore non-defensively feedback that feels subjective or vague.
 It will quickly reveal whether the message is personal to you or to the giver.